mrkuz/docker-build-buddy/example/demo/README.md

 # Running the container

+Supply the project name and the main class as arguments.
 ``` shell
 docker run --rm -p 2222:22 -p 8080:8080 -p 9999:9999 -v .:/home/user/src:ro build-buddy demo com.example.demo.Application
 ```

-First parameter is the name of the project, the second one the main class.

 You have to trigger the initial build: